Adeniyii/HNG-Task-2/README.md

-## HGN tash 2 -- Create a resume website with an interactive contact form
+## HNG task 2 -- Create a resume website with an interactive contact form.